jbdamask/Adafruit/NeoPixel_StrandTest_NonBlocking/README.md

 The NeoPixel strandtest example that comes with the library blocks input.
 This means if you use the examples in your own script that has an input, the animations block the input.
 The way around this is to take advantage of the main loop() function.
 Mike does a great job demonstrating this.

 ### Note
-Weirdness with brightness.
-If too bright (>30 or so), I get a jittery effect on "hot" colors.
+There is a noticable flicker on "hot" colors that can be reduced by setting the brightness to about 30.